Blanche Baughan: Life in New Zealand

 In December 1899 Baughan left England on the steamship Ruahine arriving in Wellington in 1900.
 She took up a domestic job in Ormondville.
-In 1901–2 she travelled around the Pacific Islands and Australia, returning to England in 1902 to attend her sister's wedding; she was in England when her mother died.
+In 1901–02 she travelled around the Pacific Islands and Australia, returning to England in 1902 to attend her sister's wedding; she was in England when her mother died.
 On her return to New Zealand that year she settled in Chorlton on Banks Peninsula where she became involved with the community.
 In 1904 she travelled to Africa where she visited the Victoria Falls.
-She later wrote an article about the Falls in the Lyttleton Times.
+She later wrote an article about the Falls in the Lyttelton Times.
 She made her last visit to England in 1906.
 In 1910 after some ill health she moved to Clifton in Sumner and finally to Akaroa in 1930.
 She became part of the literary community making friends with other writers such as Jessie Mackay, Johannes Carl Andersen, James Cowan and the Australian A.G.
 Stephens.
 Baughan, Jessie Mackay and another writer Mary Colborne-Veel founded the Canterbury Women's Club in 1913 to learn about topics of interest in the wider world such as social work, education, the arts and current events.

 Baughan was a lover of the natural world.
 She called herself "a nature mystic".
 With her love of hiking and mountaineering, which had begun in England, she explored many parts of the country, writing about them in her travel essays.
 She collected plant specimens from the Westland side of the Copland Pass and a species of Ranunculus Ranunculus Baughani was named after her.
 In 1914, recognising that forest habitats and birds were being threatened, she joined conservationist Harry Ell and botanist Leonard Cockayne as founding members of the New Zealand Forest and Bird Protection Society; the society foundered during World War I but was succeeded by the Forest and Bird Society.

 She was interested in spirituality, mysticism and the natural world and immersed herself in Hindu Vedanta philosophy.
 In 1914–1915 she travelled to America where she was able to visit the Vedanta temple in San Francisco and make contact with some swamis, with whom she later corresponded.
 With her humanitarian and spiritual beliefs she supported conscientious objection during World War I. Her association with that cause, support for conscientious objector Archibald Baxter and the fact that she spoke German put her under some scrutiny at that time.

 In 1936, Baughan was elected unopposed as a member of the Akaroa Borough Council, in a by-election following the resignation of William Hoffman.
 She was the first woman elected to the council, and stood for office following a dispute with the council over the state of the road outside her house.
 She did not seek re-election in 1938.

+Death

 Baughan died in Akaroa in 1958.